-As detailed above, the Trustees generally meet on the third Friday of each month and decide about granting loans then, though this depends on when the Co-ordinator receives the applications.
+As detailed above, the Trustees generally meet on the third Friday of each month and decide about granting loans then, though this depends on when they receive the application.
 Someone from NAWLF will contact each applicant as soon as possible after this meeting and may arrange an interview for which you must be readily available.

 A successful applicant will receive their funds immediately after they sign the contract.
 A Trustee will contact an unsuccessful applicant giving reasons why they were turned down, and offering support or recommendations.